The True Meaning of Grace

 When this concept is truly grasped, service to Almighty God will flow with a freshness and zeal that invigorates the soul.
 Doubtless a failure to fathom the true significance of grace is the reason many church members are spiritually lethargic.

 It is shocking that so many sincere people are unaware of the fact that “grace” and “obedience” are not enemies.
-Paul affirmed that grace is accessed by faith (Romans 5:1-2; Ephesians 2:8-9).
+Paul affirmed that grace is accessed by faith (Rom.
+5:1-2; Eph.
+2:8-9).

 “Saved” and “cleansed” represent the same idea.
 Further, scholars almost universally acknowledge that the “washing” is an allusion to baptism.
 It is clear, therefore, that the reception of grace, by means of the “faith” system, includes immersion in water.

-To express the matter another way, Christ “saves us, through the washing of regeneration [acknowledged to be a reference to baptism], and the renewing of the Holy Spirit” (Titus 3:5).
-Yet this is equivalent to being “justified by his grace” (v.
-7).
-Obedience and grace do not stand in opposition to one another.
+To express the matter another way, Christ “saves us, through the washing of regeneration [acknowledged to be a reference to baptism], and the renewing of the Holy Spirit.”
+Yet this is equivalent to being “justified by his grace” (Tit.
+3:5, 7).

 Continuing in Grace